pedramnajafi/Basic_examples_of_python/README.md

 # Basic_examples_of_python
-Just some random example I faced while learning basics of Python here is the course I was participating in:
+Just some random example I faced while learning basics of Python. here is the course I was participating in:

   https://openclassrooms.com/en/courses/2304731-learn-python-basics-for-data-analysis